ccallawa/alyvix_doc/get_in_touch.rst

 Agile Tracker
 *************

 We work with **Agile methods**.
-If you'd just like to see what we're currently up to, you can read about the **Alyvix stories** under development right now.
+If you'd just like to see what we're up to right now, you can read about the **Alyvix stories** currently under development.

     https://www.pivotaltracker.com/n/projects/1533621